OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/InsecurePluginDesign.md

 **Description**

 LLM plugins are  extensions that, when enabled, are called automatically by the model during user  interactions.
 They are driven by the model, and there  is no application control over the execution.
 Furthermore, to deal with context-size limitations, plugins are likely to implement free-text inputs from the model with no validation or type checking.
-This allows a potential attacker to construct a malicious request to the plugin, which could result in a wide range of undesired behaviours, up to and including remote code execution.
+This allows a potential attacker to construct a malicious request to the plugin, which could result in a wide range of undesired behaviors, up to and including remote code execution.

-The harm of malicious inputs often depends on insufficient access controls and the failure to track authorisation across plugins.
+The harm of malicious inputs often depends on insufficient access controls and the failure to track authorization across plugins.
 Inadequate access control allows a plugin to blindly trust other plugins and assume that the end user provided the inputs.
 Such inadequate access control can enable malicious inputs to have harmful consequences ranging from data exfiltration, remote code execution, and privilege escalation.

 This item focuses on the creation of LLM plugins rather than using third-party plugins, which is covered by LLM-Supply-Chain-Vulnerabilities.